brian4code/github-finder-app/README.md

 # Github-finder-app

-Calling Github API to retrieve profile information
+A React app for Calling Github API to retrieve individual profile information

+Deployed to Vercel

 Visit the link to see the rendered website: